open-data-toronto/docker-local-environment/README.md

 > **Intended audience:** technical Open Data team members, municipalities, collaborators, and friends who want to contribute to Open Data.

 This tutorial covers the steps necessary for running a local environment that replicates the set-up used by Toronto Open Data.

+This is what we use ourselves for development purposes.
 At a high level, the components in this environment include:

 1. *[CKAN](https://ckan.org/)*: the leading open source open data platform we are using to store our catalogue and power our APIs for consuming data.
 Effectively the data layer.
 2. *[WordPress](https://wordpress.com/)*: the site end-users actually see, in essence communicates with CKAN and creates pages dynamically.
 This is the presentation layer.